-CAOT 82 Microcomputer Software Survey in the Office 3 UNITS - (CSU)
+CAOT 82 Microcomputer Software Survey in the Office 3 UNITS - (CSU) Lecture 2 hours; laboratory 3 hours.

 Prerequisites: CAOT 1 and CAOT 98 with satisfactory grades or equivalent.

 Introduces students to the use of the microcomputer and commercially available software used in business office.
 Course provides hands-on introduction to word processing, database, spreadsheet, graphics, desktop publishing and presentation design software.